NewsFlorida News

 APOLLO BEACH, Fla. — Ocean Conservancy is warning that plastic pollution is threatening Florida’s beach communities, which include manatees, sea turtles, seabirds, dolphins and whales.

-According to the group, just a baseball-sized piece of plastic can kill an adult Florida manatee, while posing a similar risk to other marine wildlife.
+According to the group, a baseball-sized piece of plastic can kill an adult Florida manatee and pose a similar risk to other marine wildlife.

 State Senator Ileana Garcia (R-Miami) is the sponsor of Florida Senate Bill 240, a legislation introduced to the Senate on Jan.
 13 that would preempt all regulation of single-use plastic containers by Florida, while making it mandatory for the Department of Environmental Protection to establish the marine-waste reduction plan.
 SB 240 would also allow state parks to restrict single-use plastics.